-THE SEPTIC QUESTION PROJECT REPORT:
+THE SEPTIC QUESTION PROJECT REPORT: Executive Summary

-Executive Summary

-The Septic Question Project is a grant partnership between the Health Department of Northwest Michigan and Tip of the Mitt Watershed Council, funded by the Michigan Department of Environmental Quality.
-The goal of the project is to closely examine septic system policies for the entire watershed, identify any problems, and examine potential ways to solve them.
+The Septic Question Project was a grant partnership between the Health Department of Northwest Michigan and Tip of the Mitt Watershed Council, funded by the Michigan Department of Environmental Quality.
+The goal of the project was to closely examine septic system policies for the entire Lake Charlevoix watershed, identify any problems, and examine potential ways to solve them.
 The committee was also charged with creating a Final Report for decision makers.
-This is the Final Report, which includes specific policy options for local units of government to consider, in order to best protect Lake Charlevoix, Lake Michigan, and connected lakes and streams in the watershed.
+However, as the project unfolded, it became obvious that this information would be useful to other watersheds.
+Therefore, we created additional versions.
+This is the 2017 Cheboygan County version of the Septic Question Project Final Report, which includes specific policy options for local units of government to consider, in order to best protect the precious water resources of this area.

 Statement of the Problem: Most on-site septic systems in the state are never inspected again, once installed.
-Michigan is the only state in the nation without uniform standards for how on-site septic systems are sited, designed, built, installed and maintained.
+Michigan is the only state in the nation without uniform standards for how on-site septic systems are designed, built, installed and maintained.
 Public health officials in Michigan believe reported septic system failures represent only a fraction of the total number of failures statewide, and many go undetected or remain unreported for years.
 In most counties in Michigan, after a system is built, the counties do not follow up to make sure those systems are functioning properly.
-Because this important follow up is non-existent in most places, it creates a potential threat to public health and water resources.
+Only 11 counties out of 83 in Michigan have a requirement for septic inspections, and those are during the transfer or sale of property.
+Because this important follow up is non-existent in the other 72 counties, it creates a potential threat to public health and water resources.
 To further support this point, as recently as June 2015, brand new research was published in the Proceedings of the National Academy of Sciences of the United States of America.
 The study, conducted by Michigan State University, used microbial source-tracking tools to show that pollution arising from septic system discharges is likely much more severe than previously realized.
 Results suggest human fecal contamination is affecting 100% of the studied river systems in Michigan's Lower Peninsula.

-Key Findings: This Final Report includes a simple analysis that demonstrates potentially one third of the aging septic systems in Charlevoix County have not been replaced.
-Considering that typical septic systems usually have a lifespan of 25 to 30 years, those older systems still in use may have already failed, or could be on the verge of failing soon.
+Key Findings: This Cheboygan version of the Final Report includes a simple analysis illustrating that potentially 40% of the aging septic systems in Cheboygan County have not been replaced, or will need replacement in the near future.
+This is about 2,223 homes.
+Considering that typical septic systems usually have a lifespan of 25 to 30 years, older systems still in use may have already failed, or could be on the verge of failing soon.
 We want to see changes that require additional oversight, to ensure failing systems are discovered before they fail, completely.
 Research and data collection point to warning signs that we can take into account, in support of making changes to oversight requirements.